Answered! Jump to accepted answer.

 ranslate "She misses Jacques": ________.Jacques lui manqueJacques manque à elle

-This relates to:Manquer (à) = To miss someone/something emotionally -
+This question relates to:French lesson "Manquer (à) = To miss someone/something emotionally"

 8 September 2018

 Jacques lui manque is the correct way, with lui replacing the person who misses Jacque.
 If the person is mentioned directly, the construction changes: Jacques manque à Anne -- Anne misses Jacques.
 She misses Jacques -- Jacques lui manque.